Synchronization on Riemannian manifolds: Multiply connected implies multistable: Main results

 \subsection{Splay states}

 Splay or twisted states are two terms used to refer to one set of equilibria of the Kuramoto model \cite{wiley2006size,dorfler2014synchronization}.
-In this note we use splay states when refering to configurations of the geodesic consensus system and twisted states when refering to configurations of the chordal consensus algorithm. \begin{definition}[Splay state] Consider the system \eqref{eq:dxidt} on the cycle graph \eqref{eq:HN}.
+In this note we use splay states when referring to configurations of the geodesic consensus system and twisted states when referring to configurations of the chordal consensus algorithm. \begin{definition}[Splay state] Consider the system \eqref{eq:dxidt} on the cycle graph \eqref{eq:HN}.
 Assume there is a unique geodesic $\gamma_i$ from $x_i$ to $x_{i+1}$.
-Let $\cup_{i=1}^N\gamma_i=\gamma$.
-Assume $\gamma$ is a closed geodesic.
+Assume $\gamma:=\bigconc_{i=1}^N\gamma_i$ is a closed geodesic.
 The system is said to be in a \emph{splay state} if